SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/user-configuration.md

 ## Overview

 The SeqWare jar file uses a simple configuration file that has been setup for you already on the VM.
 By default the location is ~/.seqware/settings.
+You can control this location using an environment variable:

+	SEQWARE_SETTINGS=~/.seqware/settings

 This file contains the web address of the RESTful web service, your username and password, and you Amazon public and private keys that will allow you to